linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

     sudo apt install npm
     sudo apt install nodejs

-Having installed Node.js, SQLite is now ready to be installed using an `npm` for SQLite3.
+Having installed Node.js, SQLite is now ready to be installed using `npm` for SQLite3.

 ## Install SQLite